Citroen C1 Review 2024

 The Citroen C1's front seats are comfortable for most sizes of adult thanks to decent width and length in the base, although side support is somewhat lacking.

-The Citroen C1’s cabin is never going to give Audi designers sleepless nights, but given the modest sticker price you might find the fit and finish a welcome surprise.
+The Citroen C1’s cabin is never going to give Audi designers sleepless nights, but given the modest sticker price when new you might find the fit and finish a welcome surprise.
 Go for the basic Touch model and it’s a little more obvious that this is a car built down to a price, but the rest of the range benefits from smarter seat fabrics and more colour throughout the cabin that helps lift the mood.

 Clever touches all contribute to the positive vibes, like the way the body-coloured metal is incorporated into the doors as a design feature rather than simply saving a few Euros.